Free-ranging dog: India

+The term pye-dog, or more modernly INDog, is especially used to refer to such dogs from South Asia.
+Many free-roaming dogs in India are considered part of the Indian pariah dog breed.

+The term "pariah" originates from the Tamil word meaning "outcast", which the British used to refer to stray dogs typically living on the outskirts of villages in India.
+The first recorded use of the term "yellow pariah dog" was by Rudyard Kipling in The Jungle Book.

+Many kennel clubs now prefer the term primitive dog to describe dogs of the pariah type, reflecting their close resemblance to early domesticated dogs.
+The Primitive and Aboriginal Dogs Society (PADS) reclassifies pariah dogs as INDogs and categorizes them as a subgroup of primitive and aboriginal dogs.

 Due to the collapse of vulture populations in India, which formerly consumed large quantities of dead animal carcasses and terminated certain pathogens from the food chain, India's urban street dog populations have exploded and become a health hazard.
 Mumbai, for example, has over 12 million human residents, over half of whom are slum-dwellers.
 At least five hundred tons of garbage remain uncollected daily.
 Therefore, conditions are perfect for supporting a particularly large population of stray dogs.

-In 2001, a law was passed in India making the killing of stray dogs illegal.
-Contrary to misconceptions that this law exacerbated problems, evidence shows that humane methods, such as vaccinating and sterilizing dogs, are more effective in controlling the street dog population and reducing rabies cases.

-For instance, World Animal Protection highlighted how Mexico eliminated human rabies through mass dog vaccination.
-Similarly, initiatives like World Veterinary Service's (WVS) Mission Rabies have successfully vaccinated and sterilized 70% of dogs in Goa, making it the first state in India to become rabies-free.
-These approaches align with global health recommendations, emphasizing vaccination and sterilization over culling to effectively manage rabies and street dog populations.